rnott/microservice-starter-java/prototype/impl/runtime.md

 In development, SpringBoot supports setting envars using the `.env` file.
 Since these settings often contain credentials and other sensitive values, this mechanism must **NEVER** be used outside of development use cases.

-Here is the list of expected enars, representative values and a description of what they are used for:
+Here is the list of expected envars, representative values and a description of what they are used for:

     # JDBC URL - standard
     SPRING_DATASOURCE_URL=jdbc:postgresql://localhost:5432/postgres